svewap/nnrestapi/Documentation/Localization/Index.rst

       GET https://www.mymediadatabase.com/api/movie/123

-   But depending on the language you will be sending different headers with the request.
+   But depending on the language, you will be sending different headers with the request.
    So it could be one of the following:

    .. code-block:: php